ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-nfs.md

 #### Configuring a notify resource
 {: #ha-rhel-nfs-cfg-notify-rg}

-An *nfsnotify* resource sends *FSv3* reboot notifications after the entire NFS deployment initializes.
+The *nfsnotify* resource sends *FSv3* reboot notifications after the entire NFS deployment initializes.

 On NODE1, run the following command.